hydraulic-software/conveyor/guidebook/docs/troubleshooting/troubleshooting-windows.md

 ## PowerShell errors about missing AppX modules

 PowerShell 7 isn't backwards compatible with PowerShell 6 (a.k.a.
 "Windows PowerShell").
-When self-signing, the `install.ps1` scripts must be run from PowerShell 6.
+When self-signing, the `install.ps1` scripts must be run from the default PowerShell that comes with Windows.
 This issue is planned to be worked around in a future Conveyor release.